Glimpse history through old images of Jesmond, in Newcastle upon Tyne, North East England.

 Megan Cunningham’s footage from 2014, and her interview with Brian Gibbons, records the store shortly before it closed its doors forever.

-Recorded in 2014, this video records a road journey from a hospital appointment through to North Shields on the North East coast.
-As time goes on, in the future the streets and buildings seen here will change.
+Recorded in 2014, this video records a road journey from a hospital appointment in Newcastle through to North Shields on the North East coast, via Jesmond and the Coast Road.

 Frequently Asked Questions